 But we still love Jesus, and He has still redeemed us.
 The struggle seems never-ending, but His mercies are still new every morning, and He still calls us Beloved, even when every inch of our flesh fights against that grace.
 He is still patient, and He gently leads us to walk in His freedom… so it’s time to start walking together.

-Goodness towards a woman like this is to support her struggle for freedom, not to encourage her participation in the slavery-type activities that feels right to her bad self image.
+Goodness towards a woman like this is to support her struggle for freedom.
+It is downright cruel to encourage her participation in the slavery-type activities that feels right to her bad self image.

 Note about commenting: I close down comments here right from the start, as the writer of this did not give permission to publish comments on her reflection.